Happy Thanksgiving to all of our funders! For those who don't celebrate, we want to share our day of thanks with you nonetheless.

 One of two kid-friendly adventure games about ancient Philippine mythology (the first was Anito: Defend a Land Enraged in 2003)

 First video game about civilian life in WWII Philippines

 First internationally-released game focused on rural life in the Philippines (of any time period)

-First internationally-released game to combine storytelling with Tagalog language learning
+First video game to combine storytelling with Tagalog language learning

 We would absolutely LOVE your help in making The Girl Who Sees a reality.
 Later this year, we plan to release our demo and launch a crowdfunding campaign.
 We hope our demo will serve as a "proof of concept" so that we can raise the funds to build the game in entirety.
 Donations (of a certain amount or more) will secure a copy of the game for you to have once it is released.
 More details coming soon.